 Pre-major learning communities are a set of programs designed to help you explore the link between your interests and experiences and academic opportunities at SUNY Cortland.
 A learning community consists of two to four content courses that address common themes.
 You will take classes with the same group of students and with highly motivated faculty.
 As a Pre-Major student, you will select a learning community for the first semester only.

 Learning communities lead to greater student satisfaction and success in the first year of college by helping you connect with faculty, learn about the campus, and collaborate with other students.

-Earth and Sky - You should consider this program if you are interested in the earth sciences, the environment or astronomy.
-Earth and Sky provides a unique opportunity for you to explore the earth, environmental sciences and space science by taking classes and labs as a group.
+You should consider this program if you are interested in the earth sciences or the environment.
+Earth and Environment provides a unique opportunity for you to explore the earth and environmental sciences by taking classes and labs as a group.
 Classes are small and students and faculty work together.
 All the classes satisfy Cortland General Education requirements.

-Play Across Cultures - Every day children play games.
+Every day children play games.
 They play for healthy physical, social and cognitive development, and they play for fun.
-When people plan, culture is learned and perpetuated.
+When people play, culture is learned and perpetuated.
 This learning community is for students interested in play, children and learning about cultures.

-World First - You will explore past causes of, and future solutions to, the global issues and problems facing our world today.
-World First is a great option if you have an interest in international issues, travel, world cultures and ethnic groups, or working in international settings.
+World First brings together students and faculty who are concerned about global issues such as racism and multiculturalism, human rights, international violence and global economic structures, including inequality and poverty.
+You will explore past causes of, and future solutions to, the global issues and problems facing our world.
+World First is great if you have an interest in international issues, travel, world cultures and ethnic groups or working in international settings.

 For additional information please call Advisement and Transition at 607-753-4726.